atotic/event-loop/README.md

 * when do layout and style get updated

-* paint: when do DOM changes get rendered
+* render: when do DOM changes get rendered

 It is formally specified in whatwg's [HTML standard](https://html.spec.whatwg.org/multipage/webappapis.html#event-loops).